thibault-lemaire/thibault-lemaire.github.io/_pages/research.md

 **JEL Classification**: E24, E31, E52, E58, F31

-## Work in Progress
-Climate-Related Natural Disasters and Exchange Rate Misalignment in Developing Countries.

-Climate Variability and International Migrations From Low-Income Countries: Does Financial Inclusion Matter?, with *Maëlan Le Goff*.

-Climate-Related Natural Disasters and Financial Stability in Developing Countries, with *Vincent Fleuriet*.

-A Small Open Economy Model: Assessing the Role of Monetary Policy in Egypt.

 ## Conferences:
-* 2023 CSAE Conference, Oxford (forthcoming).
 * 2nd Annual Central Bank Conference on Development Economics in the MENA region, Riyadh.
 * Frontiers of Climate and Nature in Macroeconomics and Finance, Banque de France & NGFS.
 * The Economics of Informality Conference 2022, Bogota.